MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-oauth2-facebook.md

 ## Step 1.
 Create a Facebook app

 To use **Facebook** as an identity provider, you need to [create an app in Facebook](https://developers.facebook.com) with a redirect URL.
+For detailed steps about creating an app in Facebook, refer to [Facebook for Developers: Create an app](https://developers.facebook.com/docs/development/create-an-app).

 > [!NOTE]
 > The Reply URL is used by the Facebook app to redirect users to the portal after the authentication succeeds.
 If your portal uses a custom domain name, you might have a different URL than the one provided here.​